 Curious people look at a challenge from many angles.
 They explore other ways to accomplish the same task, turning mundane processes more enjoyable.
 The more possible solutions, the more likely they are to offer a better way to get the job done.

-Furthermore, to all those people who struggle with memorizing or grasping an idea from the first time, an inquisitive mind does just that.
-By questioning something you brain automatically stores it.
+Furthermore, to all those people who struggle with memorizing or grasping an idea for the first time, an inquisitive mind does just that.
+By questioning something your brain automatically stores it.
 So next time you are studying or working, take a second to analyze and question what’s in front of you instead of simply memorizing it.